contrast-zone/t-rewriter.js/README.md

 *[Abstract]*

 *Esperas represents a library for implementing arbitrary metalanguages.
 Our starting point is handling context free grammars by a novel v-parser algorithm.
-We introduce a few extensions the original algorithm to arrive at "generic logic structure grammar" language, aiming for relative simplicity of use in a way similar to constructive theorem proving.*
+Then we introduce a few extensions the original algorithm to arrive at supporting "generic logic structure grammar" language, aiming for relative simplicity of use in a way similar to constructive theorem proving.*

 ## contents
 - [x] [1. introduction](#1-introduction)